jameshughes89/cs102/src/site/topic16.rst

 * At compile-time, these exceptions are checked to see if they are managed
 * If you do not, Java or your IDE will tell you
+    * More specifically, Java's *type checker* will yell at you
+    * The *type checker* is the process of ensuring that the types of expressions are consistent

 .. code-block:: java
     :linenos: